High temperature antiferromagnetism in Yb based heavy fermion systems proximate to a Kondo insulator

-Correlated electron systems have provided a number of non-trivial phenomena including quantum criticality, unconventional superconductivity and exotic magnetic / electronic orders. $4f$ electron systems have provided prototypical materials to study quantum criticality that appears as a result of the competition between the RKKY interaction and the Kondo effect \cite{RevModPhys.79.1015,gegenwart2008quantum,PhysRevLett.84.4986,gegenwart2002magnetic,yuan2003observation,Bianca2003possible,nakatsuji2008superconductivity,sakai2011kondo,matsubayashi2012pressure,tsujimoto2014heavy}.
-At the same time, $4f$ electron systems also provide ideal to investigate the effects of correlation in the presence of the strong spin-orbit coupling.
-The discovery of novel topological phases in weakly-correlated electron systems such as topological insulators and Weyl semimetals have attracted a lot of attention and boosted the search for such topological phases in strongly correlated electron systems \cite{hasan2010colloquium,huang2015weyl,Xu613,PhysRevX.5.031013}.
-Indeed, the evidence for the magnetic Weyl fermions \textcolor{black}{has} been recently reported for \textcolor{black}{ the }strongly correlated $d$-electron system Mn$_3$Sn \cite{nakatsuji2015large,kuroda2017evidence}.
+Correlated electron systems have provided a number of non-trivial phenomena including quantum criticality, unconventional superconductivity and exotic magnetic/electronic orders.
+Specifically, $4f$ electron systems have provided prototypical materials to study quantum criticality that appears as a result of the competition between the RKKY interaction and the Kondo effect \cite{RevModPhys.79.1015, gegenwart2008quantum,PhysRevLett.67.3310,PhysRevLett.84.4986, gegenwart2002magnetic,yuan2003observation,Bianca2003possible, nakatsuji2008superconductivity,sakai2011kondo,matsubayashi2012pressure, tsujimoto2014heavy}. $4f$ electron systems also provide ideal platforms to investigate the effects of correlation in the presence of the strong spin-orbit coupling.
+The discovery of novel topological phases in correlated electron systems such as topological insulators and Weyl semimetals progressively attracted attention to even more strongly correlated system~\cite{hasan2010colloquium,huang2015weyl,Xu613,PhysRevX.5.031013, nakatsuji2015large,kuroda2017evidence}, including 4$f$ electron systems with, for example, the so-called topological Kondo insulators~\cite{dzero2010topological,wolgast2013low, li2014two,neupane2013surface}.